 - Human Resources

 WHAT IS AN IPEDS KEYHOLDER?

-As a senior administrator, you likely oversee your institution’s IPEDS 2021-22 submission in some way, shape, or form.
+As a senior administrator, you likely oversee your institution’s IPEDS 2023-24 submission in some way, shape, or form.
 Perhaps the IPEDS keyholder reports to you.
 Or maybe someone asked questions about the public IPEDS data, prompting you to dig in more.
-What the ever the reason may be, senior level involvement in the IPEDS submissions process helps to ensure accurate and timely data.
+Whatever the reason, senior-level involvement in the IPEDS submissions process helps ensure accurate and timely data.

 Even IPEDS views senior leaders having a role in the data submission by:

 - Giving the responsibility for selecting an IPEDS keyholder to the President/CEO

 - at the beginning of the IPEDS season as a reminder, the cycle is beginning soon.

 - if the IPEDS Keyholder submits reports at least 3 weeks +1 day (22 days) before the due date.
 This is done to thank the institution for working ahead of schedule.

 - if the institution hasn’t started the report two weeks before the deadline.

 - if the institution is late in its submission.
 [You want to avoid this one as the institution is fined for late submissions.]